-Pay off debt– We would all like to pay off our debt but depending on how much we owe it may be next to impossible to pay it off in a single year.
-Instead try to focus on paying a portion of the debt and set up up a repayment plan.
+We would all like to pay off our debt but depending on how much we owe it may be next to impossible to pay it off in a single year.
+Instead, try to focus on paying a portion of the debt and set up up a repayment plan.

-Making more money isn’t out of each, we just need to be a bit creative about how to earn that extra income.
+Making more money isn’t out of reach, we just need to be a bit creative about how to earn that extra income.
 How about selling some of the

 Another strategy is to set up an automatic savings plan through our bank so regular contributions are made immediately.
 If your employer offers any type of RRSP matching plan, be sure to take advantage of it.

-Save more money – In theory saving more money should be one of the easiest financial goals, even if we save just ONE extra dollar we’ve met our goal right?
+In theory, saving more money should be one of the easiest financial goals, even if we save just ONE extra dollar we’ve met our goal right?
 Technically yes but we shouldn’t be too proud about saving an extra dollar.
 How about aiming a little higher?

 An easy way to save more money is to simply cut some of our spending.
 Look at your monthly bills/spending and it shouldn’t be too hard to find a few places where you can trim your expenses.